What Is Brisket? Where to Buy and How to Cook It

-If you’ve had pastrami or corned beef, you’ve basically had brisket.
+If you’ve had pastrami or corned beef, you’ve eaten brisket.

-When cooked correctly, there are few meals in the world that yield such a rewarding and succulent result, but it takes time, effort and care to get that magic to happen.
+When cooked correctly, there are few foods in the world that yield such a rewarding and succulent result.
+But it takes time, effort, and care to get that magic to happen.

-We’ll walk you through what brisket is, how to buy one and some of the best ways to cook brisket.
+We’ll walk you through what part of the cow brisket is from, how to buy one, and some of the best ways to cook brisket.

 What makes brisket special?

 That being said, when done low and slow, brisket renders soft and satisfying with immense flavor.
 Cooking low and slow breaks down the collagen in the connective muscle tissues to achieve tenderness.